cloudflare/cloudflare-docs/content/durable-objects/reference/websockets.md

 {{<Aside type="note">}}

 Hibernation is only supported when a Durable Object acts as a WebSocket server.
-Outgoing WebSockets cannot be hibernated.
+Outgoing WebSockets cannot be hibernated as of now.

 {{</Aside>}}

-A Durable Object that hibernates will not incur billable [Duration (GB-sec) charges](/durable-objects/platform/pricing/).
-For applications with many long-lived Durable Objects and periodic WebSocket messages or events, using WebSocket Hibernation can measurably reduce billable duration.
+A Durable Object with WebSockets created via the Hibernation API will not incur billable [Duration (GB-sec) charges](/durable-objects/platform/pricing/) during periods of inactivity, unlike Durable Objects using the [regular WebSockets API](/workers/runtime-apis/websockets/).

 The WebSocket Hibernation API includes: